Broadbandcheck.co.uk

 Do I need a phone line?

-Again, the biggest exception to all this is Virgin Media, who use their own cable network and will happily sell you a broadband connection without a landline.
-There's also a few 'fibre to the home' providers whose networks don't use the standard copper phone lines, but these are still quite uncommon.
+This also applies to Virgin Media, who use their own cable network and will happily sell you a broadband connection without a landline.

 Do I need fibre broadband?

+So now the choice is really what speed broadband do you want?
 What do you use your broadband for?
 If it's just for browsing, a little shopping, paying your bills and wasting some time on Facebook then you don't need anything fast at all.
-A standard broadband deal will do.
+Anything from 10Mbps and up will do you fine.

-You can watch Netflix or iPlayer on standard broadband as well.
-But if you've got kids who have also got YouTube permanently on the go on their iPads, then you will need fibre.
+You can watch Netflix or iPlayer on 10Mbps and higher broadband as well.
+But if you've got kids who have also got YouTube permanently on the go on their iPads, then you will probably want a faster deal.
 The same applies for online gaming, if you want to download movies or boxsets on Sky or Virgin, or if you work from home, too.

 So what speed of fibre do you need?
-The 36Mb option is going to be fine for most homes.
-It should easily allow at least four streamers or gamers to be online at the same time.
-The faster option is for even heavier use, like if you want 4K TV or download loads of large files.
+The 36Mb option is going to be the minimum for most homes.
+It should easily allow at least four streamers or gamers to be online at the same time, but you'll be happier with 60Mbps The faster options of 100Mbps and more is for even heavier use, like if you want 4K TV or download loads of large files.

 Will I get the speed that's advertised?